ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 **Story Point**
 : Allows you to alter fate for a player character, either by a **bump** to their **result** or a **plot edit**.

-**Hurt**
-: A state of adversity, a flesh wound or injured pride, heals at the end of a session.

 **Keyword**
 : A single **ability** that encompasses a range of abilities within it, such as an **occupation** or culture.
 An **ability** within an **umbrella keyword** is a **break-out ability**, an **ability** within a **package keyword** is a **stand-alone ability**.